 7. When will I be notified about my application status?

 We expect to notify all applicants of their status by the first week of May.

 8. Who will review my application?

-Each complete application will be reviewed by 2 professionals with doctoral degrees in STEM fields who are currently pursuing a variety of science careers, including science policy, academia, non-profit, industry, and consulting.
+Each complete application will be reviewed by two professionals with doctoral degrees in the STEM fields, who are currently pursuing a variety of science careers.
+These careers include science policy, academia, non-profit, industry, and consulting.

 Eligibility for Participation in SALT

 9. Is a PhD degree required to apply?

 No, SALT is designed for current graduate students pursuing PhD degrees in the STEM fields who have completed their second year by May 31st, 2017.

 10. Are first year or second year graduate students eligible for the SALT?

 No, SALT is designed for current graduate students who have completed the second year of their PhD degrees by May 31st, 2017.